Dataset 2 - Accessing and Cleaning

 The ABS produces The Socio-Economic Indexes for Areas (SEIFA) based on the Census of Population and Housing.
 These indexes provide a measure of relative socio-economic advantage and disadvantage across different areas of Australia.
 It includes this dataset, which includes from Table 5 an Index of Education and Occupation, which reflects the education and occupational level per postcode.
 The dataset is also published under a suitable Creative Commons Licence.

 Looking at the spreadsheet, the data we are interested in are the Postcode and Percentile/Ranking within Australia columns of the Table 5 sheet.
 The data starts on row 7.
-We can import this data direct using the readxl library.
-With this library we import all columns then discard all but 1 and 7 (Postcode and Percentile/Rank).
+We can import this data directly and then discard all but columns 1 and 7 (Postcode and Percentile/Rank).

 Combining datasets